Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 There are several cost-effective solutions you can experiment with, like turning your PC into a dual-boot machine.
 But that doesn’t really work on Mac.
 If you want to install Windows on Mac, however, you can turn to the help of a virtual machine program like VMware Fusion.

-VMware Fusion is an easy-to-use application that gives you the possibility to set up and use a virtual machine of the Windows operating system on your Intel-based Mac.
+VMware Fusion is an easy-to-use application that gives you the possibility to set up and use a of the Windows operating system on your Intel-based Mac.
 In addition to Windows, you can install Linux, NetWare, or Solaris.

 - Run Windows on Mac